tokyo-ios-meetup/PresentationSlides/slides.md

 - Four-Slides / Four-Minutes Format

 - SiriKit, Speech Recognition, etc.  We would like to see demostrations of some of the new Apple technologies.
 Code samples, what it looks like, etc.

 ---

-# Localization Team

-We want to encourage more non-native speakers to give presentations in English.

-- Help in proof-reading slides and transcripts
-- Bilingual supporter who can answer questions during a presentation

----